TULiberalArts/Institute-for-Public-Affairs/pages/home.md

 sidebar: false
 feature: true
 feature-title: >-
+  Institute for Public Affairs
 feature-image: media/PA-Capital-Semester-students-with-Gov-Wolf-Slide-Show.png
 feature-body: >-
 ---
 ![Philly Skyline]({{site.baseurl}}/media/philly_skyline120.jpeg){:.img-right}
-Temple University’s  conducts, supports, and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area, and the Commonwealth of Pennsylvania.
+Temple University’s Institute for Public Affairs conducts, supports, and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area, and the Commonwealth of Pennsylvania.

 ## Mission
-Temple University’s  (formely the Institute for Public Affairs) conducts, supports, and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area, and the Commonwealth of Pennsylvania.
+The Institute for Public Affairs conducts, supports, and disseminates interdisciplinary research to inform and improve public policy, focusing particularly on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.

 ## Objectives
 - IPA research targets important social, economic, and political problems, and public policies that address them.